Grace Mountainside Church, a Lutheran & Episcopal Fellowship,

 with diocesan blessing, came out of retirement to lead worship services

 beginning August 9, 2015.
-Rev. Holcomb began writing midi files "read" by the organ
+Rev. Holcomb began writing midi files

 of most Lutheran and Episcopal hymns and service music we normally sang.